Miracle-Blue/nexus/README.md

 ### How to Use

 1. Run your app in debug mode
-2. Tap the green handle on the left side of the screen to reveal the Nexus panel
+2. Tap the green handle on the left side of the screen to reveal the Thunder panel
 3. Make network requests in your app to see them appear in the panel
 4. Use the search button to find specific requests
 5. Use the filter button to sort requests